inlivedev/inlive-js-sdk/README.md

 ```

 ### Live Stream Module
-The live stream module can be imported in your project like this
+The live stream module can be imported into your project like this

 ```js
 import { InliveStream } from '@inlivedev/inlive-js-sdk';
 ```

-You will need to use the live stream module if you want to develop a live stream platform.
-The live stream module will help you to:
-1. Create a new live stream.
-2. Set local stream media and manage the client connection.
-3. Prepare a stream session.
-4. Initialize a stream session.
-5. Start a live stream session.
-6. Stop and end a live stream session.
-7. Get a specific live stream’s data based on the ID of the stream
-8. Get a list of live streams you have created
+using the live stream module is very simple.
+You just need to get the stream instance by creating a stream or getting an existing stream.
+Once you have the stream instance, you can just call the methods to go live or end the live stream.
+Let us show you below.

-#### Create a new live stream
+#### Create or get a stream instance
 You can create a new live stream by calling `createStream` module.
 You're required to pass the `inLiveApp` variable which is a returned value from the [SDK initialization step above](#get-started).

 ```js